Ryu Wins On Return And Donates $206,000 Purse To Virus Charity - UrduPoint

 "Since this tournament has a lot of meaning to me and I thought that I may be able to play better if I had a positive goal, I came up with it last night."
 Ryu, a two-time major winner, had not played since February 16 when she finished tied for 34th in the Australian Open, the last event before the LPGA Tour was shut down by the coronavirus pandemic.

-"All the competitions KLPGA golfers are currently playing are like a bonus for us," the Korean LPGA quoted her as saying in an Instagram quote.
+"All the competitions KLPGA golfers are currently playing are like a bonus for us," the Korean LPGA quoted her as saying in an Instagram post.

 "We only have to come and hit the ball, but a lot of people are continuing to struggle.
 This donation is going towards funding COVID-19 recovery."
-Ryu has donated prize money to good causes before, increasing the percentage she gives each time.
+Ryu has donated prize money to good causes before.

 After her last victory in the United States, at the Meijer Classic in 2018, she gave $100,000, one third of her first-place cheque, to a food programme run by the tournament's title sponsor, a supermarket chain.